AbdelHamdyGhanem/FoodFinderApp/README.md

 sitrep:
-we are missing:
+we are missing the following:
-1. adding function so the user can see their favourite foods
+1. adding a function so the user can see their favorite foods
-2. adding user can see desacription of food in cards

-thise are the main things now
+2. adding a picture to each card and also showing usedIngredientCount and missedIngredientCount and id